2015 Installer Championship

 All cancellations must be submitted to HNA in writing by October 17.
-2014.
+2015.
 A refund less an administrative fee of $50 per team registration will be issued after the event.
-Substitutions will be permitted from the same company any time prior to October 23rd, 2014 without penalty.
-If the event is cancelled by HNA a refund of the full team registration fee will be issued after the event.
+Substitutions will be permitted from the same company any time prior to October 22, 2015 without penalty.
+If the event is cancelled by HNA a refund of the full team championship registration fee will be issued after the event.
 HNA, ICPI, BIA and NCMA are not responsible for expenses incurred due to cancellation of the championship.

 No Shows and Withdrawals

-Teams must attend the pre-event meeting on Wednesday, October 22, 2014 at 4:00pm, the afternoon prior to the Championship.
+Teams must attend the pre-event meeting on Wednesday, October 21, 2015 at 4:00pm.
 At this meeting a random draw will be done to determine the preliminary round and construction area for each team.
 Teams are required to be at their designated construction area not less than 15 minutes prior to the start of the round they are competing in.
-Failure to report at these times or the pre-event meeting will constitute a withdrawal from the Championship.
+Failure to report at these times or the pre-event meeting will constitute a withdrawal from the championship.

 Materials and Tools

-All materials to be used in the construction will be provided.
-Only materials provided by the event organizers and placed in the teams designated area may be used in the construction.
+Only materials provided by the event organizers may be used in the construction.
 Teams cannot supply their own materials.